Gustavs Kitchen

 Lamb Specialties

-Lamb, symbolizing sacrifice in Christian tradition, is the traditional Easter meat:
+Lamb, symbolizing sacrifice in Christian tradition, is the traditional Easter

 • Lammstek (roasted lamb with garlic and herbs)